prakashr1984/rpinode/README.md

 cd rpinode/bitcoind
 sudo chmod +x entrypoint.sh # Give execute permission for entrypoint.sh
 ```

+### Configuration (Optional)
+If you need to use a different configuration for bitcoind you could generate it [here](https://jlopp.github.io/bitcoin-core-config-generator/)
+And replace the *bitcoin.conf* file in the source directory.

 ## Initialize the bitcoin data directory
 Now, we need to setup the directory to store the blockchain data.